diezfx/transformation-framework/README.md

 The general idea of the transformation is to visit every component once.
 At the moment all components are visited in the order they will be deployed.
 To visit a component, first the chosen deployment technology is looked up in the model.
-Then a new technology dependent "Visitor" is created and called.
+Then a new technology dependent "Visitor" is created and the function `visit(component)` is called.
 This is done to reset the context, because something else that has to be deployed in between could be skipped.
 E.g. ansible -> terraform -> ansible
 A Future optimization could be to keep the context for components that are guaranteed deployed without other technologies in between.

 The Visitor implementation depends on the tech.

 Valid for all techs:
 - Environment variables from hosted_on are used transitively and keep their name
-- Env vars from other connections are not used automatically and need to be called explicitly This can be changed in `TopologyGraphHelper.findAllProperties`.
+- Env vars from other connections are not used automatically and need to be called explicitly syntax see model
+    - this can be changed with a few lines in
+This can be changed in `TopologyGraphHelper.findAllProperties`.
 When uncommenting the lines all vars that come through connects_to are imported as <targetCompname>.<variablename>.